puppetlabs/iac/_lifeofinternatpuppet/post_5.md

 As part of the Learning VM traning I was struggling to complete the section on Conditionals Statements, this was because I was having issues on editing files within VIM text editor.
 This training will be kept on hold until I do some initial training on how to use VIM before continuing my Learning VM Quest Guide.
 Check out the link to VIM tutorial [here](https://vim-adventures.com/)

-On Thursday morning, I wrote this blog update, did a tutorial on [Pry](https://learn.co/lessons/debugging-with-pry),attended standup as well as a session on Litmus, Pry and How to Work with Modules later in the afternoon.
+On Thursday morning, I wrote this blog update, did a tutorial on [Pry](https://learn.co/lessons/debugging-with-pry), attended standup as well as a session on Litmus, Pry and How to Work with Modules later in the afternoon.
 I am looking forward to this session with Paula!

 Finally, Friday will include the usual wrap up session for the Belfast Office to highlight the key achievements for this week.
 I will also continue my training on Introduction to Pry with Ciaran.
 A social hour for the IAC Team in the afternoon will be attended.